ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Imagery

 - Hero Image: Photo by Timothy Dykes on Unsplash
+- Game play Image:Photo by Robert Coelho on Unsplash
 - Handrawrn map image: Photo by >Patrick Fobian on unsplash
 - Paint brushes: By Ravi KAnt on Pexels

-I used some pictures the group had taken but also used some royality free images to bolster the pages and make everything pop out.
+I used some pictures the group had taken themselves for the member section.
+It was quickly appraent how much better professional images will look.
+But this wasnt possible for this project.
+I also used some royalty free images to bolster the pages and make everything pop out.

 ## Technologies used